Digilent/Arty-Z7/README.md

 The following are required for use of this demo.
 For more information on how to get any hardware or software you may be missing, see the Demo Page, linked above.

 * Arty Z7-10
-* Vivado and Vitis Classic Installations
+* Vivado and Vitis Unified Installations
 * Serial Terminal
 * HDMI-capable Monitor
 * HDMI-capable Source